 The Darboux method has its roots in the geometric theory of partial differential equations \cite{S-00,IL-03}, whose foundations were laid by S.Lie, E.Vessiot, and \'E. Cartan.
 It works for hyperbolic equations such that each its {\it Monge characteristic distribution} has at least two independent {\it Riemann invariants}.

 System (\ref{hydro}) is automatically hyperbolic and each its Monge distribution has at least one Riemann invariant, namely $u^i$.

-\begin{definition} System (\ref{hydro}) is Darboux integrable if each its Monge characteristic distribution admits at least one extra Riemann invariant. \end{definition} If the system is Darboux integrable then solving it reduces to integration of a complete exterior differential system, i.e. to integration of ordinary differential equations.
+\begin{definition} System (\ref{hydro}) is Darboux integrable if each Monge characteristic distribution of the system or of its prolongation admits at least one extra Riemann invariant. \end{definition} If the system is Darboux integrable then solving it reduces to integration of a complete exterior differential system, i.e. to integration of ordinary differential equations.